Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: Conclusion and Future Work

 This paper introduced \gls{acr:accbs}, a closed-loop \gls{acr:mapf} algorithm built on a finite-horizon variant of \gls{acr:cbs} with a dynamically adjustable planning horizon driven by the available computational budget.
 By introducing the notion of an \emph{active prefix} and exploiting a cost invariance property, \gls{acr:accbs} reuses a single constraint tree across different horizons, enabling seamless horizon transitions and anytime behavior while retaining completeness and asymptotic optimality.

 The flexibility of \gls{acr:accbs} and its connection to \gls{acr:mpc} open several avenues for future work.
 An immediate question is how to automatically tune the computational budget and horizon schedule for different applications.
-In addition, other \gls{acr:cbs} variants, such as ECBS~\cite{barer2014suboptimal} and EECBS~\cite{li2021eecbs}, could be embedded within the \gls{acr:accbs} framework to further accelerate horizon expansion.
-The anytime property naturally integrates with higher-level task scheduling, enabling holistic co-design of assignment and planning in large-scale systems.
+Other \gls{acr:cbs} variants, such as ECBS~\cite{barer2014suboptimal} and EECBS~\cite{li2021eecbs}, could also be embedded in the \gls{acr:accbs} framework to accelerate horizon expansion. {Further directions include finer robustness metrics, comparisons with repair-based or partial-replanning execution strategies, and ablations isolating tree reuse from horizon adaptation.} The anytime property naturally integrates with higher-level task scheduling, enabling holistic co-design of assignment and planning in large-scale systems.

 { }